marcosiino/pipeflow-php/DOCUMENTATION.md

 If the context contains `user_name = 'Marco'`, the resolved value becomes `"Hello Marco!"`.

 ### Context References (`contextReference`)
-For non-string values (arrays, numbers) and to avoid placeholder syntax altogether, use the `contextReference` attribute inside `<param>`:
+In some cases it's better to reference context parameters within stages using the `contextReference` attribute inside `<param>`:

 ```xml
 <param name="jsonString" contextReference="plain">raw_json</param>
 ```

+In the example below, the parameter `jsonString` of the stage is set with the value contained inside the raw_json context parameter (supposing it has been set previously by another stage).
 At runtime this becomes a `ReferenceStageSetting` (`src/Core/StageConfiguration/ReferenceStageSetting.php`).

 Available reference types (see `ReferenceStageSettingType.php`):

 - `plain` &mdash; inject the entire value of the referenced context parameter.
-- `keypath` &mdash; select a nested key inside an array using dot-notation.
+- `keypath` &mdash; select a nested key inside an array using dot-notation (See [Key Paths for Nested Structures](#key-paths-for-nested-structures))
 - `last` &mdash; retrieve the last element of an array.

 Programmatic usage mirrors the XML form: